zzzzzyh111/NonExpert-Guided-Visual-UAV-Navigation-Gazebo/README.md

 This project builds upon a previous simpler version, which can be found on GitHub: ➡️ **[gazebo_uav_RL](https://github.com/zzzzzyh111/gazebo_uav_RL)**

 This work has been published in [IEEE Transactions on Artificial Intelligence](https://ieeexplore-ieee-org.remotexs.ntu.edu.sg/abstract/document/10684842).
-Please kindly refer to the following format for citations if needed
+Please kindly refer to the following format for citations if needed :clap: :clap: :clap:

 ```bibtex
 @article{zhang2024npe,